Back to Resources

 This is a big one that many comparison guides gloss over.

-However, freezone companies have a special carve-out.
+Freezone companies have a special carve-out.
 If a freezone company earns qualifying income, it pays 0% corporate tax.
-Qualifying income generally includes income from transactions with other freezone entities, income from sources outside the UAE, and other qualifying activities as defined by the Ministry of Finance.
+Qualifying income generally includes income from transactions with other freezone entities, income from sources outside the UAE, and other qualifying activities as defined by the Ministry of Finance under Cabinet Decision No. 100 of 2023.

 If a freezone company earns income from mainland UAE customers, that income is typically subject to the 9% rate.